 This was just the start of her interest in holistic medicine which encompasses complementary therapies that include acupuncture, chiropractic, osteopathy, physiotherapy, herbal medicine and healing.
 These treatments are frequently integrated into her work to complement conventional veterinary medicine.

 More recently Sue enrolled on a 5 module chiropractic course with the International Academy of Veterinary Chiropractic (IAVC).
 In September 2011 she passed the written and practical examinations of both the IAVC and the International Veterinary Chiropractic Association and is now able to include chiropractic as part of her daily work.
 Since 2014 Sue has been an instructor for the equine practicals of the IAVC Basic course held at the Anglo-Eourpean College of Chiropractic in Bournemouth.
-She has now completed 3 of the 5 Advanced course modules that take place in Germany.
+Sue has now completed all of the Advanced Course modules that take place in Germany and also trained in Equine Myofascial Release Techniques.

 Sue lives and works in the Salisbury area where she accepts referrals for acupuncture and chiropractic.
 Her special interest is the recognition and treatment of chronic musculoskeletal pain in horses and ponies.